lidofinance/docs/docs/contracts/withdrawal-queue-erc721.md

 - **FINALIZE_ROLE** — role to finalize withdrawal requests in the queue
 - **PAUSE_ROLE** — role to pause the withdrawal on the protocol
 - **RESUME_ROLE** — role to resume the withdrawal after being paused
-- **ORACLE_ROLE** — role to provide required oracle-related data as the last reprot timestamp adn if the protocol is in the bunker mode
+- **ORACLE_ROLE** — role to provide required oracle-related data as the last report timestamp and if the protocol is in the bunker mode
 - **MANAGE_TOKEN_URI_ROLE** — role to set the parameters for constructing the token URI: the base URI or `NFTDescriptor` address

 ### finalize()